 Speaking Event: Inspiring Women in Tech

-Kinkajou regularly delivers talks to underrepresented groups, such as women in technology and leadership.
+Kinkajou regularly delivers paid and pro bono talks to businesses supporting women in technology and leadership, as well as community groups.

-Kinkajou founder Nancy Maher was invited to take part in two panel discussions for Lloyds Banking Group’s women in tech talent programme, sharing her insights from 25+ years in tech leadership.
+Our Kinkajou founder, Nancy Maher, was invited to take part in two panel discussions for Lloyds Banking Group’s women in tech talent programme, sharing her insights from 25+ years in tech leadership.

 Client